Museums and castles in the Val d'Ega

 The Collepietra Museum goes to the very roots of the history of Tyrol.
 Visitors can wander among lovingly installed exhibits in old wood-panelled rooms, chambers and working areas, while the valuable statues and sacred treasures contained in the Chapel of the Resurrection also shed a contemporary light on an aspect of faith history.

-Palm Sunday - End of october:
+Guided tours from Palm Sunday to the End of October:

 - €7.00 adults - €4.00 children, teenagers (up to 14 years)